Joan Maude

 Joan Maude (16 January 1908 – 28 September 1998) was an English actress, active from the 1920s to the 1950s.
 She is probably best known for playing the Chief Recorder in the 1946 Powell and Pressburger film A Matter of Life and Death.

-The daughter of actors Charles Maude and Nancy Price, Maude's great grandmother on her father's side was the singer Jenny Lind, known as the "Swedish Nightingale".
+The daughter of actors Charles Maude and Nancy Price, Maude's great-grandmother on her father's side was the singer Jenny Lind, known as the "Swedish Nightingale".
 Maude was a cousin of the actor-manager Cyril Maude.

 Maude married firstly Scottish Rugby International player and journalist Frank Waters (1909-1954), with whom she had a daughter.
-In 1956 she married Oliver Woods (1911-1972).
+In 1956, she married Oliver Woods (1911-1972).
 She was the writer, producer, and production designer of the short film All Hallowe'en (1952).

-Her mother, an author as well as an actress, published a book Behind the night-light: the by-world of a child of three in 1912 recording 'faithfully' the beasts and animals Joan imagined as a 3 year old.
+Her mother, an author, and an actress, published a book Behind the Night-Light: The By-World of a Child of Three in 1912, recording 'faithfully' the beasts and animals Joan imagined as a 3-year-old.